scientific-python/specs/meta-spec-0002.md

 similar norms of development, documentation, testing, and so forth.
 More concretely, the AB projects are the projects that may appear in the ``adopted-by`` field of a SPEC header.
-And all AB projects are included in the ``adopted-by`` field of this SPEC.
+And all AB projects are included in the ``adopted-by`` field of this MetaSPEC.

 ## AB Projects